cisagov/ScubaGear/baselines/onedrive.md

 ### Implementation

 To set an expiration date for Anyone links across the agency (**Note**:
-Only implement when 2.1 is not being implemented and set to Anyone).
+Only necessary when MS.ONEDRIVE.1.1v1 is not being implemented and OneDrive external sharing is set to Anyone).

 1. Open the **SharePoint admin center.**